authorizerdev/docs/src/pages/core/graphql-api.md

 Query to get the `profile` information of a user.
 It returns `User` type with the following keys.

-> Note: this is authorized route, so HTTP Cookie / Authorization Header with bearer token must be present.
+> Note: this is authorized route, so Authorization Header with bearer access token must be present.

 | Key                     | Description                                                  |
 | ----------------------- | ------------------------------------------------------------ |